danvet/danvet.github.io/_posts/2022-08-03-locking-hierarchy.md

 Only then make your future maintenance pain guaranteed worse by applying more tricky locking than the bare minimum necessary for correctness.
 Still, go with the simplest approach, often converting a lock to its read-write variant is good enough.

 Sometimes this isn't enough, and you actually have to split up a lock into more fine-grained locks to achieve more parallelism and less contention among threads.
 Note that doing so blindly will backfire because locks are not free.
 When common operations still have to take most of the locks anyway, even if it's only for short time and in strict succession, the performance hit on single threaded workloads will not justify any benefit in more threaded use-cases.

 Another issue with more fine-grained locking is that often you cannot define a strict nesting hierarchy, or worse might need to take multiple locks of the same object or lock class.
-I've written previously about this specific issues, and more importantly, [how to teach lockdep about lock nesting, the bad and the good ways](/2020/08/lockdep-false-positives.html#fighting-lockdep-badly).
+I've written previously about this specific issue, and more importantly, [how to teach lockdep about lock nesting, the bad and the good ways](/2020/08/lockdep-false-positives.html#fighting-lockdep-badly).

-One really entertaining, for bystanders, story from the GPU subsystem is that we really screwed this up for good by defacto allowing userspace to control the lock order of all the objects invovled, and furthermore expecting that disjoint operations can actually proceed without contention.
+One really entertaining story from the GPU subsystem, for bystanders at least, is that we really screwed this up for good by defacto allowing userspace to control the lock order of all the objects involved in an IOCTL.
+Furthermore disjoint operations should actually proceed without contention.
 If you ever manage to repeat this feat you can take a look at the [wait-wound mutexes](https://www.kernel.org/doc/html/latest/locking/ww-mutex-design.html).
 Or if you just want some pretty graphs, [LWN has an old article about wait-wound mutexes too](https://lwn.net/Articles/548909/).